FY 2013

 Project for students in the northern part of Kyoto Prefecture “Maruttoku”

-This program aims not only to foster an image of going on to higher education but also to provide an opportunity to think about one's future by creating opportunities for high school students in the northern Kyoto Prefecture region, who have fewer opportunities to interact with universities on a daily basis than in the southern region of Kyoto Prefecture, and to hear various experiences and thoughts from university students and working adults in the region.
+This program aims to create opportunities for high school students in the northern Kyoto Prefecture region, where there are fewer opportunities to interact with universities on a daily basis than in the southern region of Kyoto Prefecture, to hear various experiences and thoughts from university students and local working adults, so that they can not only foster an image of going on to higher education but also have an opportunity to think about their own future.

 Saturday, March 15, 2014 9:00~11:30